RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Mix all marinade ingredients until smooth.
+Mix the marinade ingredients until smooth.

-Serve immediately with spiced vinegar and rice.
+Serve immediately with spiced vinegar and rice if using.

 Create and edit your own recipes, import from most websites, plan your week, and build smart grocery lists.